Innovation-through-understanding/itu-utils/docs/common.md

 ITU projects rely on `luxon` to properly deal with time, date, and durations.

-`@itu/utils` provides an immutable `Timestamp` value type in addition so you no longer need to work with plain numbers.
+`itu-utils` provides an immutable `Timestamp` value type in addition so you no longer need to work with plain numbers.
 The timestamp is always measured in milliseconds since Jan.
 1st 1970.

 !> If you create a timestamp from a normal UNIX timestamp in seconds, conversion to milliseconds will happen automatically!
 Note that this a heuristic (conversion happens if value is below 100000000000) and may fail.